 She had an engaged list- she was sending out emails to her entire master list (not a segment or targeted list) that were getting 30 to 40% open rates.
 Amazing!

 What exactly does an engaged audience look like?
-Well for emails, it looks like good open and click-through rates.
+Well for emails. it looks like good open and click-through rates.
 It looks like people replying back that they’re loving the content you’re sending.
 It likely means converting people from your list onto booking calls and taking sales too.

-As for social media, and engaged audience looks like people liking, commenting, and sharing the content you’re putting out.
+As for social media, an engaged audience looks like people liking, commenting, and sharing the content you’re putting out.
 It also means you are engaging with them in the comments too because like my favorite social media expert, Jess Jacobson always says: “Social media is for being social!”